 Conditions of entitlement

 There are three basic parameters to determine a child's eligibility tor a disabled child allowance.
-In addition to these parameters, the child's situation must comply with the list of conditions that enable the allowance.
+In addition to these parameters, the child's situation must comply with the list of medical conditions, impairments and treatments entitling to the allowance.

 Basic parameters of eligibility for a disabled child allowance